dotEthan/RecipeApp/README.md

 * Implement and maintain TDD
 * Mobile Menu & alterations
 * Improve UI/UX - Most of the current state was done to help learn each aspect of Angular, updates will be made based on ease of use for the end user.
-* Animations - Once the functionality is finished, making things less jarring will be nice.
 * User Dashboard - More an excuse to build a cool dashboard in a SPA, looking forward to it.
 * Website Parsing - Have some ideas, but more research is needed.
 * Meal Planning, Calorie/Nutrient Counting and who knows what else...